Engineering By Design

 Engineering a Better World

 At both the graduate and undergraduate level, our collaborative, project-based approach to education and research provides the perfect environment for design thinking to thrive.
-Our students and faculty collaborate across disciplines to solve real problems that improve the lives of people around the world—from creating sustainable energy solutions for indigenous people in Greenland to developing the Mobile Virtual Player to reduce traumatic brain injuries.
+Our students and faculty collaborate across disciplines to solve real problems that improve the lives of people around the world—from creating sustainable energy solutions for indigenous people in Greenland to developing medical imaging devices to diagnose and treat disease.

 Design Initiative at Dartmouth